Business for Innovative Climate and Energy Policy: BICEP's goal and core principles

-BICEP members believe that the recent economic crisis and the looming threat of global warming together present a profound opportunity for U.S. businesses.
-The bold steps that are needed to restore the US economy are closely related to actions needed to solve the climate crisis.
-A rapid transition to a 21st-century, low-carbon economy will create new jobs and stimulate economic growth while stabilizing the earth's climate.
+BICEP members believe that the recent economic crisis and the looming threat of global warming together present a profound opportunity for U.S. businesses, and that the bold steps are needed to restore the US economy are closely related to actions needed to solve the climate crisis.
+They believe that a rapid transition to a 21st-century low-carbon economy will create new jobs and stimulate economic growth while stabilizing the Earth's climate.